-Mexico is the seventh most visited country in the world
+Mexico is the sixth most visited country in the world

-In 2019, 45 million tourists visited Mexico making it the seventh most visited country in the world.
+In 2022, around 38 million tourists visited Mexico making it the sixth most visited country in the world.
 The presence of numerous heritage sites, beautiful beaches, and amazing mountains make Mexico a great travel destination.